Eduardoc2/OpenLANE-sky130/README.md

 # OpenSource Physical Design
-  This repository contains all the information studied and created during the [Advanced Physical Design Using OpenLANE / SKY130](https://www.vlsisystemdesign.com/advanced-physical-design-using-openlane-sky130/) workshop.
-It is primarily foucused on a complete RTL2GDS flow using the open-soucre flow named OpenLANE.
-[PICORV32A](https://github.com/cliffordwolf/picorv32) RISC-V core design is used for the purpose.

 # Table of Contents
   - [Introduction To RTL to GDSII Flow](#introduction-to-rtl-to-gdsii-flow)
   - [About Google SkyWater PDK](#about-google-skywater-pdk)